deniskrut/Vehicle-Detection/README.md

 Observing the video I noticed that cars that are far away tend to be located toward the middle of the image height-wise, while cars that are closer to the camera can span between the middle of the image height-wise and the bottom of the image.
 So I located my sliding windows respectively.

 I've obtained a few images from the video where my pipeline had most problems, and tried to optimize those by changing the sliding windows.
-Another variable I was trying to optimize was execution time.
-It was clear that adding more windows created a lot of overhead.

 I've started with sizes `64x64`, `96x96`, `128x128`, `160x160`, `192x192`, `224x224` and `256x256` and overlap `0.5`.
 That produced good results, but it missed some smallest and largest cars.
 I was able to improve it by increasing horizontal overlap to `0.75` for smallest windows, and adding size `320x320`.
 However at that point execution time started to suffer - it could take two and a half hours to produce the project view.

 As a next step, I've tried to reduce number of window and overlaps to improve execution time.
 I've noticed that bigger windows needed smaller overlaps to perform well, and that I can also reduce number of different sizes without loosing detection quality.

 Code for this procedure is located in the `find_cars_in_image` function, `file_cars_in_image.py` file.
 This function uses caching for SVM, Scaler and sliding windows to improve performance.
 On the first execution of the function I read SVM and scaler from files and generate sliding windows.
-In order to generate sliding windows I assign sizes, search areas and overlaps.
+In order to generate sliding windows I assign sizes, search areas and overlaps and supply it to `slide_window` function located in `helper_functions.py`.
 Here is what these parameters look like:

 ```python
 import matplotlib.image as mpimg